ssfinney/docs/events.md

 #### Redis

-If you are using the Redis broadcaster, you will need to write your own Redis pub/sub consumer to receive the messages and broadcast them using the websocket technology of your choice.
+If you are using the Redis broadcaster, you will need to write your own Redis pub/sub consumer to receive the messages and broadcast them using the WebSocket technology of your choice.
 For example, you may choose to use the popular [Socket.io](http://socket.io) library which is written in Node.

 Using the `socket.io` and `ioredis` Node libraries, you can quickly write an event broadcaster to publish all events that are broadcast by your Laravel application: